What your vagina is trying to tell you

-The most obvious signs of this infection relate to your discharge: it will most likely be grey or white and accompanied by a strong fishy smell.
+The most obvious signs of this bacterial vaginosis relate to your discharge: it will most likely be grey or white and accompanied by a strong fishy smell.
 You may also experiencing some vaginal itchiness.

 Similar to bacterial vaginosis, thrush is the result of an imbalance among the active cultures in your vagina.
 The culture in question is actually a fungus called candida.

 Don’t be alarmed – this species of fungus is native to many women’s vaginas and usually lives in complete harmony.
 Thrush itself is fairly harmless, although it can cause a lot of discomfort.
 Since most women in the UK will develop thrush at some point in their lives, it’s definitely worth knowing the warning signs.

 If you experience itching, burning, soreness or swelling around the vagina, as well as clumpy white discharge, you probably have a bout of thrush.
 Luckily, it’s very simply treated with tablets or pessaries.

 Sometimes an increased sensitivity in the skin surrounding the vagina is not due to infection at all.
 Rather, it is an allergic reaction to chemicals introduced into the vaginal region.

 This can be down to a range of factors: the perfume present in the hygiene products you use, fabric softeners and detergents, the dyes in your underwear, vaginal douching, tampons, spermicides, lube, and barrier contraceptives such as condoms and diaphragms.
 Such irritation can be resolved by simply removing the chemicals causing the reaction.